skip to content

 The difference between a permit and a certificate is set out in the Act.

-An appeal can be made to the Administrative Appeals Tribunal if the Minister refuses to grant a permit or certificate or imposes conditions.
-Anyone who exports, or attempt to export, an Australian protected object commits an offence and may be fined up to $200 000 for a body corporate and $100 000 or imprisonment for a period of five years (or both), for a person.
+A review can be sought in the Administrative Review Tribunal if the Minister refuses to grant a permit or certificate or imposes conditions.
+Anyone who exports, or attempt to export, an Australian protected object commits an offence and may be fined up to $200,000 for a body corporate and $100,000 or imprisonment for a period of 5 years (or both), for a person.
 In addition, the object is forfeited.
 Inspectors are given wide powers of search and arrest to enforce the provisions of the Act.

 Movable Cultural Heritage : Last Revised: Mon Feb 25th 2013